-Step 2: National-Level Indicators and Methodology Definition (2 days)
+• Step 2: National-Level Indicators and Methodology Definition (4 days):

-The initial workshop organised by CHOI based on the library of indicators developed in stage 1 will be organised to:
+The consultant analyst will take part in the initial workshop organized by CHOI based on the library of indicators developed in stage 1 to:

-- Determine the components to be evaluated and the ambitions ('what success looks like'). - Select and contextualise the most relevant indicators. - Define, for each indicator, the target audience and the evaluation measure.
+- Determine the components to be evaluated and the ambitions ('what success looks like'); - Select and contextualize the most relevant indicators. - Define, for each indicator, the target audience and the evaluation measure.

-After this stage, the national consultant-analyst will have to review the notes and minutes and integrate the definition of localisation (dimensions and issues in particular), and the questions of interest that will be retained in order to start structuring his analysis approach.
+During this stage, the national consultant-analyst will have to integrate the definition of localisation (dimensions and issues in particular), and the questions of interest that will be retained in order to start structuring his analysis approach.